Effective Advising – Global Edition

 The online sessions of the Effective Advising course take place on Zoom.

 The training team applies a lively mix of working formats to support learning.
-All participants will gain access to a library of resources and relevant literature, videos, podcasts on the topics addressed.
+All participants will gain access to an online library of resources and relevant literature, videos, podcasts on the topics addressed.

 The course is geared towards adult learning with the creation of an environment encouraging exchange and listening between professional peers.
 Together, the team fosters conversation, indicates linkages between topics, and facilitates a dynamic learning process and a constructive group atmosphere.
 A safe space supports the sharing of the often complex and sensitive challenges participants face.